telerik/kendo-ui-core/docs/controls/editors/combobox/cascading.md

 ## Initialize the ComboBoxes

-Initialize a cascading ComboBox as demonstrated in the example below.
+To initialize a cascading ComboBox, use the following example.

 ###### Example